facephi/sdk-mobile-documentation/docs/android/Capture_Component.md

 ## 1. Introduction

-The Component discussed in the current document is called Capture Component.
-It is responsible for the recording of a user identifying himself, showing his face and his identity document.
+The Component discussed in the current document is called **_Capture Component_**.
+It is responsible for the invoice capture and the capture and generation of QRs.

 ---